Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Fluid retention — People with medical conditions that require diuretics, including heart failure, liver disease, and kidney damage, are at increased risk of developing kidney damage while taking nonselective NSAIDs (eg, ibuprofen) as well as selective NSAIDs (eg, celecoxib [Celebrex]).

-Aspirin allergy — People who have had hives (urticaria) or other symptoms of an allergy to aspirin should generally avoid NSAIDs, unless they have specifically discussed their reaction with a healthcare provider.
+Aspirin allergy — People who have had hives (urticaria) or other symptoms of an allergy to aspirin should generally avoid NSAIDs, unless they have specifically discussed their reaction with a health care provider.
 People with certain types of reactions to one NSAID may be able to take another type safely.
 It may be necessary to consult with an allergy specialist who has experience with allergic reactions to NSAIDS.
-(See "Patient information: Hives (urticaria) (Beyond the Basics)".)
+(See "Patient education: Hives (urticaria) (Beyond the Basics)".)

 Aspirin and other NSAIDs may also cause worsening of asthma and related symptoms in some people with these conditions.
 This is not a true allergy but can be a significant problem for some people, who may need to avoid these medications if this occurs.